 Bella Vista residents cite the relaxing and calm atmosphere as the top feature of the neighborhood.
 This area also features easy access to public transportation.
 The low potential rise in home value might make you hesitate to buy a home in this area, but the diverse amenities and atmosphere make it ideal if you’re looking for a relaxed lifestyle.

-Our agents can schedule on-demand showings, search for the right neighborhoods that meet your needs, and even help you save through our home buyer rebate program.
+Our agents can schedule on-demand showings, search for the right neighborhoods that meet your needs, and even help you save through Clever Cash Back.
 Contact Clever today to get connected with a realtor to buy a home in the best Vancouver neighborhood and save on closing costs in the process.